Towards quantum Mechanics on the curved cotangent bundle: Conclusion

-This has made it possible to investigate a metric, expanded in position and momentum space by analogy with Riemann normal coordinates.
+This has made it possible to investigate a generic metric which we have expanded in position and momentum space by analogy with Riemann normal coordinates.
 After a short discussion of perturbation theory in this context, we have applied the formalism to two central potentials, the harmonic oscillator and the hydrogenic atom.
 As a result, we have obtained analytical corrections to the eigenvalues of the Hamiltonian in terms of the Ricci scalars and tensors in position and momentum space.
-Interestingly, the isotropic harmonic oscillator retains its symmetry between positions and momenta, thus, in principle, making it impossible to distinguish between curvature in position and momentum space.
-Resultingly, we have achieved an instantiation of Born reciprocity in quantum mechanics on the curved cotangent bundle - exactly as intended by Born \cite{Born38,Born49}.
+Remarkably, the isotropic harmonic oscillator retains its symmetry between positions and momenta, thus, in principle, making it impossible to distinguish between curvature in position and momentum space.
+Consequently, we have achieved an instantiation of Born reciprocity in quantum mechanics on the curved cotangent bundle - exactly in the way originally intended by Born \cite{Born38,Born49}.
 This property is accompanied by a T-duality-like behaviour of the ensuing relative corrections to the energies of stationary states.
 Thus, the findings presented in this paper corroborate the relation between T-duality, Born reciprocity and the curved cotangent bundle manifest in metastring theory and Born geometries \cite{Freidel13,Freidel14,Freidel15,Freidel17,Freidel18}.

-These encouraging results will make it possible to investigate the position representation of theories of curved momentum space dual to noncommutative geometries and GUPs, \ie instances of quantum spaces.
-Furthermore, it would be interesting to see, whether it is possible to describe theories of GEUP-deformed quantum mechanics in this language.
-These ideas will be the subject of future research.
+These encouraging results will make it possible to investigate the position representation of theories of curved momentum space dual to noncommutative geometries and GUPs or GEUPs, \ie instances of quantum spaces.
+This analysis will be the subject of future research.